tunde1984/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This is readme file about pointer, array and string
+This is readme file about pointer, array and string.